Obstructions to the integrability of VB-algebroids: Integrability of

-\begin{remark} A \vba algebroid is a special case of a Lie algebroid extension: and it is not hard to see that the choice of a splitting induces a complete Ehresmann connection in the sense of \cite{Br}.
-Therefore, $D$ can be seen as a Lie algebroid fibration over $A$ and by the results in \cite{BZ}, similarly to the case of usual fibrations, there is a transgresion map $\partial:\pi_2(A)\to \G(\ker p)$ that fits into a long exact sequence of homotopy.
-The integral formula in Theorem \ref{thm:integrals} coincides with the transgression map of \cite{BZ}.
-Therefore, it should not be so surprising that it measures the integrability of $D$, as the image of such transgression maps are related to the integrability of the fibration as was observed in \cite{Br}.
+with a complete Ehresmann connection in the sense of \cite{Br}.
+In \cite{BZ} it is shown that there is an associated transgression map $\delta:p_E^*\pi_2(A)\to \G(\ker p)$ that fits into a long homotopy exact sequence and which is related to the integrability of the fibration (\cite{Br}).
+A careful inspection shows that, indeed, the integral formula in Theorem \ref{thm:integrals} coincides with the transgression map of \cite{BZ}.
 We shall expand on this aspect of things in a future work. \end{remark}

-We conclude this section with two explicit examples.
-We focus on \vbas of type $0$, since this is where the obstructions are concentrated by the previous discussion.
+We conclude this section with an explicit example of a non-integrable \vba $(D,A,E,M)$ in which $A$ is integrable.